lucianoayres/nino-cli/README.md

 ## About Nino

-Nino is a Go-based command-line tool that simplifies interaction with local language models served by [Ollama](https://github.com/jmorganca/ollama).
+Nino is a Golang command-line tool that simplifies interaction with local language models served by [Ollama](https://github.com/jmorganca/ollama).
 It allows you to send prompts to models, receive real-time streaming responses directly in your terminal, and configure models using straightforward command-line arguments.

 Nino enhances the basic interaction provided by Ollama by displaying full model responses in the terminal and enabling you to save outputs to a file, offering a seamless experience for working with language models.